-Except as disclosed below, as of March 17, 2008, no director, senior officer or associate of a director or senior officer nor, to the knowledge of the directors or senior officers of BPO Properties after having made reasonable inquiry, any person or company who beneficially owns, directly or indirectly, voting securities of BPO Properties carrying more than 10% of the voting rights attached to any class of voting securities of BPO Properties outstanding at the date hereof, or any associate or affiliate thereof, had any material interest, direct or indirect, in any material transaction of BPO Properties or its affiliates nor do any such persons have a material interest, direct or indirect, in any proposed transaction of BPO Properties or its affiliates.
+Except as disclosed below, as of March 17, 2009, no director, senior officer or associate of a director or senior officer nor, to the knowledge of the directors or senior officers of BPO Properties after having made reasonable inquiry, any person or company who beneficially owns, directly or indirectly, voting securities of BPO Properties carrying more than 10% of the voting rights attached to any class of voting securities of BPO Properties outstanding at the date hereof, or any associate or affiliate thereof, had any material interest, direct or indirect, in any material transaction of BPO Properties or its affiliates nor do any such persons have a material interest, direct or indirect, in any proposed transaction of BPO Properties or its affiliates.

 There are two Service Support Agreements between Brookfield Properties Management Corporation ("BPMC"), a wholly-owned subsidiary of BPO Properties, and Brookfield Properties Ltd. ("BPL"), a wholly-owned subsidiary of Brookfield Properties: (1) a Services Support Agreement dated October 21, 2005 relating to services provided in connection with the assets of the former O&Y Properties Corporation and O&Y Real Estate Investment Trust (the "O&Y Assets"); and (2) a Services Support Agreement dated January 1, 2006 relating to services provided in connection with the Corporation's assets, other than the O&Y Assets.
-Each of the Services Support Agreements state that BPL will provide the necessary personnel and infrastructure to enable BPMC to fulfill its obligations under the property management agreements to which BPMC is a party.
+Neither agreement has a fixed term, and each state that BPL will provide the necessary personnel and infrastructure to enable BPMC to fulfill its obligations under the property management agreements to which BPMC is a party.
 BPL provides such personnel and infrastructure on a cost recovery basis.
-Effective January 1, 2006, the property manager for all properties owned by BPO Properties was BPMC.
-The fees paid under the Services Support Agreements, which are on a cost recovery basis, totaled \$11.4 million in 2007 (compared with \$11.1 million in 2006).
-In addition the Services Support Agreements permit both BPL and BPMC to recover costs and expenses on a cost recovery basis.
-Total cost charged to BPL in 2007 totaled \$0.6 million (compared with \$0.4 million in 2006).
+The fees paid under the agreements are on a cost recovery basis and totaled \$13.0 million in 2008 (compared with \$11.4 million in 2007).
+In addition, the agreements permit both BPL and BPMC to recover costs and expenses on a cost recovery basis.
+Total cost charged to BPL in 2008 totaled \$0.8 million (compared with \$0.6 million in 2007).